dannywillems/o1vm-test/README.md

 To run proof-systems in o1vm, we will need to make one version of proof-systems without std.
 It would be the endgoal of this project.
-By using a no-std version of proof-systems, and a no-std light client like [helios](https://github.com/a16z/helios), we can have a bridge from Ethereum to Mina.
+By using a no-std version of the verifier in proof-systems, and a no-std light client like [helios](https://github.com/a16z/helios), we can have a bridge from Ethereum to Mina.
+We will need to modify the Mina protocol to accept o1vm proofs.

 ## Disassembler for RISC-V